joelchua2403/ravenous/README.md

 This project was created with React.
 It is a Yelp clone with utilizes Yelp API call.
-This project was created as part of the create a fornt-end app with React - codecademy skill path.
+This project was created as part of the create a front-end app with React - codecademy skill path.

 # Getting Started with Create React App